yanshouyu/human-iv-pk/README.md

 CL is a high-bias case which tells us that physiochemical properties + fingerprint might not be sufficient.

+Chemprop is comparable with our best models.
+Here we only used SMILES (and pre-calculated physiochemical properties) as input.
+If fingerprint was added, performance might increase a little.
+Examine the training log we can see the high-variance issue, thus regularization on chemprop models could be helpful.

 ### Feature importance

 For VDss, the best predictor is a Random Forest Regressor, we can examine its feature importance.